Get permission to be buried at sea in the UK marine area

 How to apply for a licence depends on where the burial will be.

-Burials in England and offshore areas of Wales and Northern Ireland
+Burials in England and Northern Ireland offshore area

 Burials elsewhere in the UK

-For burials in inshore areas of Wales you will need a licence from Natural Resources Wales.
+For burials in inshore and offshore areas of Wales you will need a licence from Natural Resources Wales.

 For burials in inshore areas of Northern Ireland you’ll need a licence from the Department of Agriculture, Environment and Rural Affairs.